GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/access-control-rule-disable-access/en.md

-# Access Control Rule: Disable access
+# Access Control Rule: Disable Access

 Remove fields and directives from the GraphQL schema.